Feeling Stressed Out? Here’s How to Relax During the Holidays

 Capture those ideas in a safe place

+You know those entrepreneur ideas that pop up in your mind?
 While we can’t switch off the flow of ideas, we can appropriately capture them for later use.

+Use a work notebook, app, text file, or voice recorder to capture any ideas.
 To ensure you address those ideas after your holiday break, pencil in some time in your calendar to review items upon your return.

 Trade your work for opposite activities